lbl-srg/obc/specification/source/cdl.rst

 Syntax
 ^^^^^^

-In order to easily process CDL, we will use a subset of the Modelica specification for the implementation of CDL.
+In order to easily process CDL, we will use a subset of the Modelica 3.3 specification for the implementation of CDL :cite:`Modelica2012:1`.
 The syntax is a minimum subset of Modelica as needed to instantiate classes, assign parameters, connect objects and document classes.
 This subset is fully compatible with Modelica, e.g., no other information that